-This Certificate is awarded to individuals who complete the seven modules (50 hours).
+This certificate is awarded to individuals who complete the 7 modules (48 hours).
 Those modules are:

 Module 1: Trends in Fundraising and Individual Giving/Developing a Fundraising Plan

 Four Sessions.
 8 hours.
 Dates: Thursday, September 3, 10, 17, 24, 6 pm-8 pm

 Explore the emerging trends in the fund-raising sector and an overview of individual giving with a focus of the most productive ways to find prospects.
 Overview of steps nonprofits take to develop a fundraising strategy that is appropriate for their organization.
 Review funding models within nonprofit organizations and how funding goals and organizational assets are determined.
 Develop a plan, how to execute a strategy, and how to create a culture of philanthropy within an organization.

 Module 2: Identifying Prospective Donors

 Four Sessions.
 8 hours.
 Dates: Tuesday, September 1, 8, 15, 22, 6 pm-8 pm

 Registration is now open for $365.
 Last day to register Thursday, August 27th 2015.